 From November to January, a healthy diet for older adults can be especially challenging during holiday and family get-togethers.
 For individuals with high cholesterol, however, maintaining a healthy senior diet is particularly important.

 Yazid Fadl, MD, MPH, Indiana University Health cardiologist, states, “Around the holidays, we tend to let ourselves go, and that’s the absolute worst thing you can do if you have a heart condition, high cholesterol, or blood pressure problems.
 In a single month, you can eat all the wrong things at once, putting significant stress on your body.”

-These five recommendations from Live Free Home Health Care, providers of trusted home care in Laconia and the surrounding communities, will help protect both you and your senior loved ones from health complications this holiday season and beyond:
+These five recommendations from Live Free Home Health Care, providers of trusted home care services in Bristol and the surrounding communities, will help protect both you and your senior loved ones from health complications this holiday season and beyond:

 - Look closely at stress levels.
 Especially in light of the pandemic, most of us are going through more stress than normal, and the holiday season frequently exacerbates stress as well – leading us to turn to fatty or sugary comfort foods.
 Furthermore, stress itself can increase cholesterol levels.
 Take sufficient time for speaking with friends who uplift the spirit, journaling, enjoying relaxing activities, and being deliberate in regards to food choices.

 - Do not skip meals.
 Frequently during the holidays, people choose to bypass breakfast to “save room” for a large holiday feast.
 Instead, it is much healthier to begin one’s day with a nutritious breakfast and eat small meals more frequently throughout the span of the day, as opposed to overindulging on a single large dinner.